primelogdev/UntisTelegramBot/Readme.md

 ## Usage

 Once the bot is running, you can interact with it through Telegram.
 Use the following commands to get started:

+Users and admin:
 - `/start` - Start the bot and get a welcome message with buttons(Timetible, homework, settiongs, untis login data).
 - `/lang` - Sending a message to select a language.

+Only admin:
+- `/sendall` - Asks you to provide a message to send and then sands it to all users.
+- `/sendall (message)` - sends all users (message).
+- `/getallusers` - provides list of telegram ids of all users.
+- `/getallusers data` - provides list of users with their data(without untis passwords and usernames of course).

 ## Contributing